God of Amiens: Description

 The statuette is 12 cm tall and 8.5 cm wide.
 It is made of two cast bronze pieces: the left arm, head, and cloak belong to one; while the right arm, torso, and legs belong to the other.
 The statue has been dated to the end of the 1st century CE, during the Roman occupation of Gaul.

 The statuette is of a young man seated cross-legged.
 He has a tunic clasped to his torso by a belt, and a cloak (a sagum) fastened to his right shoulder.
 He is wearing shoes, of which only the soles are rendered.
 His right arm is amputated at the forearm.
 His left arm has survived in its entirety, but the hand is in a hollow fist, as if clutching a (now missing) object.
 His head is 29 mm in height.
 His face is beardless.
 His hair is voluminous and curly.
 His facial features, particularly his eyes, are rendered rather heavily.
 He gazes upward.
 His right ear, emerging from the curly hair, is elongated (19 mm in length) and cornet-shaped.
 Only the lobe of his left ear is visible under his hair.

 A Gaulish god with one animal ear?

 Parallels

-When Rigollot announced the find, he complained that a second example of this type of statue could not be found.
+When Rigollot announced the find, he complained that a second statue of this type could not be found.
 (Note: Rigollot: "objet si rare en archéologie, qu'il serait peut-être difficile d'en citer un second exemple".)
 However, the statue has since been closely linked with two other Gallo-Roman statues, both also discovered in northeastern France.
 These represent a type, with the characteristic attributes of an elongated right animal ear, a bunch of grapes, and a serpent.